 On 28 February and 2 March 2022, the EU adopted a third package, including:

-• of the EU broadcasting of the state media Russia Today and Sputnik
+- suspension of broadcasting in the EU by the state media Russia Today and Sputnik

 On 9 March 2022, the EU adopted new measures, including: